spotlightpa/poor-richard/content/elections-2024.md

 [[blocks]]
 layout = "signup-inline"
-hed = "Sign Up For Our Free Newsletters " dek = "Get every Spotlight PA story and the best investigative journalism from across Pa." cta = "Sign Up"
+hed = "Confidently cast your vote" dek = "Be the first to read our 2024 voting guides and other election stories by signing up for our free daily newsletter." cta = "Sign Up"

 [[blocks]]